mltlachac/StereotypeThreat/README.md

 # MobileStereotypeThreat

 Materials for paper titled: "Impact Assessment of Stereotype Threat on Mobile Depression Screening using Bayesian Estimation".
 This paper introduces the Depression Stereotype Threat (DepreST) dataset.
+Paper is available at https://www.sciencedirect.com/science/article/pii/S2772442522000375?via%3Dihub

 DepreST-CAT (Call and Text logs) is also available: https://github.com/mltlachac/DepreST-CAT